LukeHagar/plex-api-spec/README.md

 ### Rules
  - A property in the response is only marked as required if it is always returned, regardless of the parameters sent with the request.
+ - Although Plex.tv API uses the `X-Plex-Token` as a query parameter, the specification will always define this as a header since this follows industry standard.
 ## Questions?

 Reach out to me on the [Discord Server](https://discord.gg/mxqjsJHwUm)